learn-co-curriculum/cartoon-collections/README.md

 ![dancing-mice](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/cartoon-collections/cheese.jpg)

 The `find_the_cheese` method should accept an array of strings.
 It should then look through these strings to find and return the first string the is a type of cheese.
-The types of cheese that appear are  cheddar, gouda, and camembert.
+The types of cheese that appear are  `"cheddar"`, `"gouda"`, and `"camembert"`.

 For example: